 The notice of valuation is sent to the first owner/ratepayer held in the rating information database during the revaluation process.

-To apply the new adjustments, we need a starting point.
-As the basis, the pre-adjusted values reflect the land to be assessed as General Land.
+The pre-adjusted values reflect the land to be assessed as General Land.
 This allows for uniformity of values depending on different aspects such as market evidence, location, access difficulties especially for landlocked situations, contour challenges and subdivision restrictions arising from the TTWMA etc.

 In addition a revised percentage discount is applied to take into account both the number of owners, or people within the PCA and sites of special significance, noting that in many cases the existence of a site of significance.